-I was tickled pink to see that my favorite party has returned for this election, the Rhinoceros Party.
-This is the party who had a plank in their platform about damming the St. Lawrence River for Hydro Electric power and in Pierre Elliot Trudeau’s riding, ran another candidate with the name Pierre Trudeau (I got to vote in that election in that very riding).
+I was tickled pink to see that my favourite party had returned, the Rhinoceros Party for this election.
+This party had a plank in their platform about damming the St. Lawrence River for Hydro-Electric power.
+In Pierre Elliot Trudeau’s riding, it ran another candidate with the name Pierre Trudeau (I got to vote in that election in that very riding).
 Their first plank for this election in their platform?
 Nationalize Tim Horton’s!
 Glad to see the return to common sense politics.

 I was glad to see Steadyhand come out with the commentary Good Debt, Bad Debt which points out the alarming rise in Canadian debt.
-Tom Bradley’s commentaries about the Banks encouraging an already heavily in debt society that there is a concept of “Good Debt” distresses him, and I agree.
-With low interest rates about to go away, what is going to happen when the rates go up?
-Thanks to reader @Gene2u for pointing this out, very good article.
+Tom Bradley’s commentaries about the Banks encouraging an already heavily in debt society that a concept of “Good Debt” distresses him, and I agree.
+With low-interest rates about to go away, what will happen when the rates go up?
+Thanks to reader @Gene2u for pointing this out.
+An excellent article.

-The rest of the parties seem very excited about the Mike Duffy trial, except for Mr. Harper who hopes we aren’t watching it.
-We’ve lost 1 or 2 candidates thanks to unfortunate tweets in their past (guess I’ll never be running for public office) as well, that is about all that has been going on in the election.
+The rest of the parties seem very excited about the Mike Duffy trial, except for Mr. Harper, who hopes we aren’t watching it.
+We’ve lost 1 or 2 candidates thanks to unfortunate tweets in their past (I guess I’ll never be running for public office) as well.
+That is about all that has been going on in the election.

 Gas prices continue to drop, which is bound to screw up the CPI for the coming months, but with oil sitting at below $40 a barrel, it is about time that gas prices dropped.
 Is this doing any good for Canada?
-Depends on where you live, if you live in Alberta, NO!
+It depends on where you live.
+If you live in Alberta, NO!

 Did you realize there are 77 Expiration Dates that you Should Track?
 Time Magazine has an interesting list for you.